New prosthetic hand can sense objects’ form and position

 "The brain has no problem combining this information, and patients can process both types in real time with excellent results,” Micera says.

-The results have been published in the journal Science Robotics.
-So far, with proper training on how to transfer nerve pulses to sensation in the prosthetic hand, two amputees have been able to benefit from the technology.
+The results have been published in the journal Science Robotics.external link So far, with proper training on how to transfer nerve pulses to sensation in the prosthetic hand, two amputees have been able to benefit from the technology.
 They were able to determine the size and shape of four objects with about 75% accuracy.

 EPFL/vdv